Grid Map Square:

 Seigfred Hall is located in the North Green, at coordinates I-3 on the campus map.
 It is marked as #52 on the map.

+Seigfred Hall is a center of creative activity in the visual arts at Ohio University, housing the studios, classrooms, and offices of the School of Art + Design.
 The Ohio University Art Gallery on the 5th floor hosts exhibitions by prominent artists of national and international renown throughout the academic calendar.
 There are facilities to accommodate the arts and techniques of ceramics, digital imaging, drawing, graphic design, painting, photography, printmaking, sculpture, and art education, history, theory, and criticism.
-A complete Visual Resource Center on the fifth floor has an excellent collection of slides, videos, and CD's available for faculty and student use.
 The L. C. Mitchell Auditorium hosts lectures and presentations including one of the best Visiting Artists programs in the country.

-See also the Sculpture Studio for information on the School of Art foundry, and Trisolini Gallery and Lin Hall for additional information on art exhibition spaces, 20th century print collection, and graduate art studios.
+See also the Sculpture Studio for information on the School of Art foundry and Lin Hall for additional information on art exhibition spaces, 20th century print collection, and graduate art studios.

 Built in 1962, the building was then the largest arts building in the United States.
 It originally was named "The Space Arts Building".
 It contains classrooms, photographic studios, dark room, art gallery, fine arts library auditorium and offices.
 In 1966, the building was renamed Seigfred Hall.